obophenotype/asct-b_validation/doc/harmomization_SOP.md

 Example: https://github.com/obophenotype/asct-b_validation/issues/31

-## Issue triage:
+## Per table Issue triage:

-How to structure a ticket using reports to document and prioritise different individual issues identified by the reports
+How to structure a ticket using reports to document and prioritise different individual issues identified by the reports on a single table

 Example: https://github.com/obophenotype/asct-b_validation/issues/26

+To start a new issue triage comment:

+1. Copy and paste the table from logs/class\_{organ}\_log.tsv into a ticket comment.
+Each line is an invalid relationship (see [reference doc](#class\_{organ}\_log.tsv) for details).
+This should automatically format, but some editing might be needed to align columns.
+Add an additional column 'n' to number issues for identification in subsequent ticket test.
+2. Write notes roughly categorizing issues (identified by number from table), linking to new CL/Uberon tickets where appropriate.

 ### Types of errors: